pattonsgirl/CEG2350/Labs/Lab07/README.md

 Your AWS instances have one block device in use - `xvda`.
 In this section, you will explore commands view partition and filesystem information about `xvda`.  **Do not make any modification to `xvda`.**

+Hint, remember that disk devices are in the `/dev/` folder

 - **Useful Commands: `lsblk`, `parted`, `blkid`, `df`, `cat`**

 For tasks that ask you to use a command, write the command used and include the output of the command.